Intervention for Addiction – What You Need to Know

 Watching someone you love battle a drug or alcohol addiction can be excruciating.
 When your pleas for them to get help are ignored or they deny there is a problem, your family may decide it’s time for an intervention for addiction.
 You plan, you get everyone there and your goal is for your loved one to willingly enter a treatment program.
 But it doesn’t go as planned.
 So, what’s next?
 What do you do when an intervention doesn’t work?

 It’s challenging to help a loved one struggling with any type of addiction.
 Sometimes a direct, heart-to-heart conversation can start the road to recovery.
 But when it comes to addiction, the person with the problem often struggles to see it and acknowledge it.
 A more focused approach is often needed.
 You may need to join forces with others and take action through a formal intervention for addiction.
-If you’re considering planning an intervention for your loved one’s addiction, here’s what you should know.
+If you’re considering planning an intervention for addiction, here’s what you should know.

 What is an Intervention for Addiction?